LBH-123-AI/Comfyui_Minimax_h3_latent_Upscaler/README.md

 This node follows the neural-latent-upscaling approach pioneered by [ComfyUi_NNLatentUpscale](https://github.com/Ttl/ComfyUi_NNLatentUpscale) by **Ttl** (https://github.com/Ttl).
+The model architecture also draws on and references the **LTX 2.3 Spatial Upscaler** (`ltx-2.3-spatial-upscaler-x2-1.1.safetensors`).
-Thanks for the open-source foundation this work builds upon.
+Thanks to both projects for the open-source foundation this work builds upon.